mikebader/project-shared-satisfaction/drafts/multiethnic-nhoods.md

 ## Comparative Satisfaction Robustness Analysis{#rob:comparative}

 I also conducted three supplemental analyses to confirm the plausibility of the findings in the comparative analysis.
 The comparative analysis examined satisfaction levels, by race, between residents of multiracial neighborhoods and residents of DC-area neighborhoods generally.
-The findings reported in the article showed that a larger proportion of whites were satisfied living in the DC area neighborhoods relative to whites living in multiracial nieghborhoods while satisfaction levels were similar for non-white racial groups.
+The findings reported in the article showed that a larger proportion of whites were satisfied living in the DC area neighborhoods relative to whites living in multiracial neighborhoods while satisfaction levels were similar for non-white racial groups.
 I first analyzed whether neighborhood racial diversity predicted satisfaction among the DCAS 2018 sample and what effect a changing white population had on residents in both samples.

 #### Satisfaction in DC area by neighborhood entropy.{#rob:entropy}